-The Solar Lending Professional Training - Virtual Series is designed for community-based lending practitioners who are interested in expanding their knowledge of the fundamentals of solar finance and increasing their organization’s activity in individual consumer and/or community commercial-level financing.
+The Solar Lending Professional Training - Virtual Series is designed by Inclusiv and the University of New Hampshire for individuals with more than one year of lending experience who work at community-based lending institutions (credit unions, CDFIs, and community banks), and are interested in increasing their organizations' activity in individual consumer and/or community commercial-level solar financing.
 These trainings will cover the knowledge, skills and practices you need to engage in solar lending, including market assessment, product development, working with solar installers and developers, underwriting and deal structuring, and program and asset management.
 We will include additional content on providing solar finance to underserved borrowers to lend deeper into your community.

 Beginning in early 2021, the online training will be offered to small cohorts of community-based lenders with high potential to develop new solar lending products, collaborate with partners to provide solar financing, and/or deploy new loans or investments.
 The course features:

 - Two tracks: Consumer Solar Lending and Commercial Solar Lending.

 - Engaging videos, reference materials, facilitated online discussion, and expert webinars focused on practitioner needs.